 The District is motivated by significant research that showcases remarkable improvement in cognitive abilities, whole-student health, and social connection with repeated exposure to the natural world.
 We are committed to making sure the benefits of spaces such as this are accessible and utilized by all children in all neighborhoods throughout our school system.

-In the last five years, over 2,000 trees were planted on PPS property.
-If you are interested in planting trees on PPS property, please review the Tree Planting Guidelines
+Over 2,000 trees have been planted on PPS property.
+If you are interested in planting trees on PPS property, please review the Tree Planting Guidelines.
+We have fantastic partnerhips with Parks & Recreation's Learning Landscapes program as well as Friends of Trees.

-As part of our efforts to green our schoolyards, we are working on removing asphalt and concrete from for planting trees, stormwater management, and for school gardens.
+As part of our efforts to green our schoolyards, we are working on removing asphalt and concrete for planting trees, stormwater management, and school gardens.
+Please contact our partners at Depave for more information on how to begin building a project plan.

 Portland Public Schools works with many partners in to develop, construct, and maintain bioswales, cisterns, courtyard projects, downspout disconnects, eco roofs, and flow through planters.
 Managing stormwater is important to ensure healthy waterways for people, aquatic life, and terrestrial wildlife.